 Rome has two international airports.
 Leonardo da Vinci/Fiumicino International Airport (FCO) is the main airport with public transport links to the city centre.
 Ciampino International Airport (CIA), located to the southeast of Rome is served by low-cost airlines.
 This small airport is closer to the city centre than Fiumicino but has no direct train connection.

 From Leonardo da Vinci/Fiumicino airport, there are several ways to get you into Rome:

-Regular Bus Service from both airports to the city is operated by COTRAL/Schiaffini.
+Regular Bus Service from both airports to the city is operated by COTRAL/Schiaffini with other companies operating at each airport.
+Check each individual bus providers websites to find the best fare and timetable to suit you.
 Don’t forget to mark your ticket after getting on the bus.